4hel/ftpd/README.md

 # ftpd
-An FTP Server written in GO
+An Passive FTP Server written in GO

+it supports the commands

+* close
+* cd
+* ls
+* pwd
+* get

+get is currently only working in ascii mode